 Additional information is available from the Director of Medicine, Health, and Society.

-To read copies of past honors thesis papers, please visit Current Student Forms and Resources and select the “Examples of Honors Thesis Papers” tab at the bottom of the page.
+To read copies of past honors thesis papers, please visit Current Student Forms and Resources and select the “Examples of Honors Thesis Papers” tab at the bottom of that page.